Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Transitioning to Active Duty or Reserves

-The Army Reserve or National Guard allow you to serve part-time.
-You can maintain a civilian career while training one weekend a month and two weeks a year.
-This path provides flexibility and additional income.
+The Army Reserve or National Guard enables you to serve part-time, letting you balance a civilian career while training one weekend each month and two weeks annually.

 Frequently Asked Questions